Sacrament of Marriage

 Part of a good marriage preparation process is receiving the gift of learning about what some have said may be one of the best kept secret treasures around, Natural Family Planning (NFP).
 NFP uses great science to plan our families while doing so in accord with God’s plan, and 100% naturally! .
 You can learn about the only method of family planning morally acceptable to Catholic teaching by taking a class in person or online at learnNFPonline.com.
 Natural Family Planning (NFP) teaches you to read and interpret signs of fertility and infertility to achieve, space, or avoid a pregnancy, strengthening the marriage, the couple, and the family.

-Couples may access a wealth of information from class registration to local support contacts basics on the various NFP methods and much more via our Pro-life Office (909) 475-5467.
+Couples may access a wealth of information from class registration to local support contacts basics on the various NFP methods and much more via our Office of Marriage and Family Life Ministry at 909-475-5390

 Step 5: Sacrament of Reconciliation